 He came, he saw, he conquered

-Tadej Pogačar’s other top achievements
+Tadej Pogačar’s top achievements

 See a selection of Tadej Pogačar’s most prominent achievements at international races and at Tour of Slovenia.

-bronze Olympic medal in road racing
+Bronze Olympic medal in road racing

 2021